treysuiter/net-buddy/README.md

 5. What if I want to use NetBuddy for a switch?

 - NetBuddy is currently not designed to work with switches.
-Saving and recalling switch functionality would need to take VLANs into account, which I have not (besides asking for a VLAN ip address during registration to be used ina future NetBuddy).
+Saving and recalling switch functionality would need to take VLANs into account, which I have not (besides asking for a VLAN ip address during registration to be used in a future NetBuddy).

 6. I would like to edit my profile information as well as router and TFTP server ip but alas I cannot.